SomeDebris/DRRT-PID-Tuner/README.md

 My understanding of a PID controller is as follows.
 I'm no controls engineer, so don't take this as 100% correct information!

-A "controller" is a device or piece of software or something similar that directs things how to move or change.
+A *controller* is a device or piece of software or something similar that directs things how to move or change.
 Controllers can correct errors and stuff and are everywhere.
 Robot arms need a type of controller to keep them accurate and consistent, thermostats need to hit a target temperature, et cetera.

-A "feedback controller" takes information about the actual system its controlling and calculates how far it is off from the goal.
+A *feedback controller* takes information about the actual system its controlling and calculates how far it is off from the goal.
 It then attempts to correct itself using this error value.
 Robot arms will resist when you try to move them, and thermostats will try to make the building warmer if the temperature becomes too cold.
 This is because they use feedback controllers.

-A PID controller is a type of simple but robust feedback controller.
+A *PID controller* is a type of simple but robust feedback controller.
 It doesn't require a bunch of fancy calculations, yet is still used widely for a wide variety of tasks.